 First, you need a concrete business plan.
 Know what your business is really about.
 You need to craft the whole game plan.
 This way, you can evaluate the changes you need to have.

 If there’s anything that you should do to accomplish this, it’s time management.

-Of course, while doing this, you need to set a realistic schedule to save yourself some trouble when you consequently miss your deadline.
+Of course, while doing this, you need to set a realistic schedule to save yourself from the trouble of missing your deadline.